 Address: 100 Lighthouse Drive, Ponce Inlet, Florida

-5 See a Game at Jackie Robinson Ballpark
+6. Jackie Robinson Ballpark

 The Cici and Hyatt Brown Museum of Art actually refers to itself as a history museum because it tells the history of Florida through the works of its artists, from pioneer days until now.
-It tells this history more comprehensively than any other art museum; with more than 2,600 works of art, it's the largest collection of Florida art and artists.
+It tells this history more comprehensively than any other art museum and features more than 2,600 works of art, making it the world's largest collection of Florida art and artists.

-7 Explore the Stetson Mansion
+8. Stetson Mansion

 Address: 1031 Camphor Lane, Deland, Florida

-8 Indulge Your Sweet Tooth at the Angell & Phelps Chocolate Factory
+9. Angell & Phelps Chocolate Factory

 Address: 154 South Beach Street, Daytona Beach, Florida

-10 Discover the Museum of Arts & Sciences
+11. Museum of Arts & Sciences (MOAS)

-In the realm of the sciences, there's a Children's Museum filled with interactive experiences for the younger set, and a new state-of-the-art planetarium, which will take you up to the heavens, along with a nature trail and displays of fossils and bones from the people who originally walked this trail a thousand years ago.
+In the realm of the sciences, there's a Children's Museum filled with interactive experiences for the younger set, and a new state-of-the-art planetarium, which will take you up to the heavens.
+There's also a nature trail and displays of fossils and bones from the people who originally walked the area a thousand years ago.

 Address: 352 S. Nova Road, Daytona Beach, Florida